FUN PIANO LESSONS

 - 90 min. – 2 hour lessons for specific training on composition, orchestration, music production, and marketing (I do have some professionals who request more time as needed).

-I offer one on one piano lessons (in person – or via FaceTime or Skype), I give group piano lessons (for adults and piano teachers) on request, generally at a music store or central location for the group members, and will soon be offering online piano lessons where piano students sign up for a monthly piano lesson plan and are given access to stream pre-recorded piano video lessons at their home in addition to one personal lesson via FaceTime or Skype).
+I offer one on one piano lessons (in person – or via Zoom or FaceTime), I give group piano lessons (for adults and piano teachers) on request, generally at a music store or central location for the group members, and will soon be offering online piano lessons where piano students sign up for a monthly piano lesson plan and are given access to stream pre-recorded piano video lessons at their home in addition to one personal lesson via FaceTime or Skype).
 I also offer a Crash Course in Composition training which includes 1 hour of one on one instruction (either in person or via FaceTime or SKYPE) helping students compose and notate music of their own.
 With this optional focus on composing, music students learn composition ideas as well as receive personal advice on composing/notating, and marketing music of their own.
-Piano students (and piano teachers) can click here to join my COOL SONGS Club (a monthly subscription program for $6.97).

 The monthly tuition is as follows (It is a standard monthly tuition and not a per lesson rate):